vagner4work/advanced_custom_post_types/README.md

 Advanced Users See: tax.php

 Making taxonomies with ACPT is fast and easy.
 The tax class takes up to 6 arguments (only the first 2 are required).
 First the singular name and then the plural name of your taxonomy (makes these lowercase).
-Third, you have hierarchy.
+Third, you list have post types in an array (you can also set this in the post type itself, I recommend this way).
+Fourth, hierarchy.
 Set hierarchy to true if you want to allow the taxonomy to have descendants (the default, false).
-Forth, is for the singular name of the post type you want the taxonomy to be used for (you can also set this in the post type itself, I recommend this way).
-The fifth is for capabilities.
+The last is for capabilities.
 If you don’t know how capabilities work set this to false and everything should work expected (the default, false).
 Set capabilities to true to create custom capabilities using the taxonomies name (see roles for advanced usage).
 Last, you have the settings argument.
 This is used if you want to change the default settings or override them.
 Use the settings argument the same as you would for registering taxonomies using Wordpress building registration method.

 Code Example
 ---